k78ma/quartz/content/4B/Synapses.md

 Neurons are separated by microscopic small space called the **synaptic cleft**, which is around 20-50mm wide.

 ## Post-Synaptic Current
 Even though an action potential is very fast, the synaptic processes by which it affects the next neuron take time.
 Some synapses are fast (~10ms), and some are slow (~300ms).
-If we represent that time constant using $\tau_{s}$,l then the current entering the post-synaptic neuron can be written as:
+If we represent that time constant using $\tau_{s}$,  then the current entering the post-synaptic neuron can be written as:
 $$
 h(t) = \begin{cases}
 kt^{n}e^{\frac{-t}{\tau_{s}}} & \text{if }t \geq 0 &  \text{ (for some }n \in  \mathbb{Z}_{\geq 0})  \\